Father's Day Fast Facts

-(CNN)Here is some background information about Father's Day, celebrated the third Sunday in June.
+(CNN)Here is a look at Father's Day, celebrated the third Sunday in June.

 Facts: